+The interesting thing with this video is that even though there were dozens of snakes in this hole, we did not see even one rattlesnake bite the camera.
+It all goes back to the fact that most species of rattlesnakes are probably more fearful of humans than we are of them.
 Most snakes simply want to be left alone so they can spend time basking in the sun or hunting down their favorite meals in amphibians, and small mammals.
 Den sites this large are usually uncommon in most ecosystems.
 Although it is common for the pit vipers to gather in places like this when they go into hibernation during colder times of year.

+Whether you love or hate snakes, it is important for rattlesnake populations to be maintained carefully because of the work they do keeping many rodent populations in check.
+With a little common sense in snake country, you can avoid dens like this entirely.
 One must be careful when crossing rock piles and outcrops in snake country because denning sites like this are not a place you want to stumble into by accident.
 The best thing to do if you come across a den like this, whether the species is prairie rattlesnakes, timber rattlesnakes, western diamondback rattlesnakes, etc, is to leave them alone.
 Most snakebites happen when someone tries to capture or harm the serpents.